 Due to the potential for interaction between the building pressurization and return-fan control loops, extra care must be taken in selecting the control loop gains.
 To prevent excessive control-loop interaction, the closed-loop response time of the building pressurization loop should not exceed 1/5 the closed-loop response time of the return-fan control loop.
 This can be accomplished by decreasing the gain of the building pressurization control loop.

-A single P-only control loop for each pressure zone shall modulate to maintain the building pressure at a setpoint of 12 Pa (0.05 in. of water) with an output ranging from 0% to 100%.
+A single P-only control loop for each pressure zone shall modulate to maintain the building pressure at a setpoint of [UNITS [12 Pa] [0.05 in. of water]] with an output ranging from 0% to 100%.
 The loop shall be enabled when the supply and return fans for any unit within the pressure zone are proven ON and the minimum outdoor air damper is open.
 The exhaust dampers shall be closed with loop output set to zero otherwise.
 All exhaust damper and return fan static pressure setpoints for units in an associated pressure zone shall be sequenced based on building pressure control loop output signal, as shown in Figure 5.16.10.5.

 A pressure zone is defined as an enclosed area with interconnected return air paths.
 All operating relief dampers and return fans that serve a pressure zone shall be controlled as if they were one system, using the same control loop, even if they are associated with different AHUs.